Gobert, Timberwolves beat short-handed Clippers 128-115 - WHIZ News

 TIP-INS

-Clippers: Nicolas Batum was held out for the third time in four games as he deals with an ankle sprain. … George is dealing with right hamstring soreness and Leonard was listed out due to right knee injury management. … Los Angeles never led. … Moses Brown had 14 points and 11 rebounds.
+Clippers: Nicolas Batum was held out for the third time in four games as he deals with an ankle sprain. … George is dealing with right hamstring soreness and Leonard was listed out due to right knee injury management. … For the second straight game, Los Angeles never led. … Moses Brown had 14 points and 11 rebounds.

-Timberwolves: Naz Reid returned after missing two games with back spasms, but left in the third with the same injury. … Minnesota shot 65% from the field in the first half. … The 20 turnovers led to 18 points for the Clippers.
+Timberwolves: Edwards has been dealing with soreness since he landed on his hip against Milwaukee on Dec.
+30. Finch didn’t have an update after the game. … Naz Reid returned after missing two games with back spasms, but left in the third with the same injury. … Minnesota shot 65% from the field in the first half. … The 20 turnovers led to 18 points for the Clippers.

 UP NEXT